sanaai-health/sana-ai-legal/privacy-policy.md

 We may update this privacy policy as needed.
 We will notify you of any material changes by:
 - Updating the "Last updated" date
-- Sending an email notification to registered users
-- Displaying an in-app notification

 ## Contact Us